View data with visualizations (charts)

 A user query visualization is not associated with a user query (view), despite the entity name.
 The view aspect of this entity is used only for setting the filter criteria.

-Charts enable you to view summaries of grid data.
+Charts let you see summaries of grid data.
 The charts are built by using the Microsoft Chart Controls for Microsoft .NET Framework 3.5.
 For more information about Microsoft Chart Controls, see Chart Controls for .NET Framework.

 These charts are integrated with the grids in the web application.
 When you apply a filter (query) to the data in a grid, the filter is applied to the chart also, and the chart is updated accordingly.
 Similarly, when you perform drill-down operations on a chart, the grid data is updated automatically.